Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

-For Validity, each honest party’s path $P$ intersects the honest inputs’ convex hull by the assumptions of Lemma \ref{lemma:treeAA-graded}, and then \Cref{remark:convex-hull-maintained} implies that every projection vertex $v_i$ lies in the honest inputs' convex hull.
-This implies that the vertices $v^\star_k$ of $P^\star$, where $k$ is in the range of honest inputs $i$, are in the honest inputs' convex hull as well.
-Since the honest parties' integer values $\closestInt(j)$ are within the range of honest values $i$, we obtain that every honest party outputs a valid vertex $v_{\closestInt(j)} = v^{\star}_{\closestInt(j)}$. \end{proof}
+For Validity, by the assumptions of \Cref{lemma:treeAA-graded}, each honest party’s path $P_p$ intersects convex hull of the honest inputs.
+By \Cref{remark:convex-hull-maintained}, every projection vertex $v_{i_p}$ lies in the convex hull of honest inputs.
+Consequently, for every index $k$ satisfying $i_{\min} \le k \le i_{\max}$, the vertex $v^\star_k$ is in the convex hull of the honest inputs.
+Since $\closestInt{j}_p$ lies within the range of honest values, we obtain that each honest party $\party$ outputs the vertex $v_{\closestInt{j}_p}=v^{\star}_{\closestInt{j}_p}$ in the convex hull of the honest inputs. \end{proof}

-We now conclude the subsection by presenting the proof of \Cref{lemma:treeAA-graded}.
+We conclude the subsection by presenting the proof of \Cref{lemma:treeAA-graded}.

 \begin{proof}[Proof of \Cref{lemma:treeAA-graded}] We first discuss Termination.
-Given that each party is provided with two paths $P$ and $Q$ with the properties described in the lemma's statement, Lemma~\ref{lemma:well-defined-overthinking} guarantees each honest party obtains a well-defined value $i$ with $1 \le i \le k_{\max}\le \diameter$.
+Given that each party is provided with two paths $P$ and $Q$ with the properties described in the lemma's statement, \Cref{lemma:well-defined-overthinking} guarantees each honest party obtains a well-defined value $i$ with $1 \le i \le k_{\max}\le \diameter$.
 The parties then invoke $\realAA(1)$ (simultaneously) on those values, and hence the total round complexity is $R_{\realAA}(\diameter, 1)$.
-The $1$-Agreement and Validity properties follow directly from Lemma~\ref{lemma:treeAA-outputs}.
-Therefore, \(\treeAA\) satisfies all requirements of \(\approximateagreement\). \end{proof}
+The $1$-Agreement and Validity properties follow directly from \Cref{lemma:treeAA-outputs}.
+Therefore, \(\treeAA(\tree)\) satisfies all requirements of \(\approximateagreement\). \end{proof}